-The worm algorithm is an efficient update method to sample under such a constraint or a conservation law.
-The main idea is to extend the sampled state space and allow configurations with kinks breaking the constraint.
-Let us consider inserting two kinks, and move one of them in a stochastic way.
-The moving kink is called the head of a worm and the other is the tail of it.
-The classical worm algorithm is then described as follows: \begin{enumerate} \item Choose a site $i_0$ at random as the starting point and set $i \leftarrow i_0$.
-Insert the head and tail of the worm at $i_0$.
-Go to step 2. \item Choose a nearest neighbor site, $j$, at random among nearest neighbor sites of site $i$ and shift the head of the worm from $i$ to $j$ with probability $p=[\tanh K]^{1-n_b}$, where $n_b=0,1$ is the bond variable on $b=\la i j \ra$ before shifting.
-If the shift is accepted, update $n_b$ as $0 \leftrightarrow 1$ and set $i \leftarrow j$.
+The worm algorithm is an efficient update method for sampling under such a constraint or a conservation law.
+The fundamental idea is to extend the state space and allow configurations containing kinks, which break the constraint.
+Let us consider inserting two kinks and move one of them in a stochastic way.
+The moving kink is called the worm head, and the other is the worm tail.
+The classical worm algorithm\,\cite{ProkofievS2001} is described as follows: \begin{enumerate}[Step 1:] \item Choose a site $i_0$ at random as the starting point and set $i \leftarrow i_0$.
+Insert the worm head and tail at $i_0$.
+Go to step 2. \item Choose a site $j$ at random among the nearest neighbor sites of site $i$ and shift the worm head from $i$ to $j$ with probability $p=[\tanh K]^{1-n_b}$, where $n_b$ ($=0$ or $1$) is the bond variable on $b=\la i j \ra$ before the shift.
+If the shift is accepted, update $n_b$ ($0 \leftrightarrow 1$) and set $i \leftarrow j$.
 If $j = i_0$, go to step 3.
 Otherwise, repeat step 2. \item Measure observables.
-Go to step 1 after removing the worm with probability $p_{\rm move}$, or go to step 2 with probability $1-p_{\rm move}$. \end{enumerate} The probability $p_{\rm move}$ can be set an arbitrary value in $(0,1]$: $p_{\rm move}=1/2$ in Ref.\,\citenum{ProkofievS2001}.
+Go to step 1 after removing the worm with probability $p_{\rm move}$, or go to step 2 with probability $1-p_{\rm move}$. \end{enumerate} The probability $p_{\rm move}$ can be set to an arbitrary value in $(0,1]$: $p_{\rm move}=1/2$ in Ref.\,\citenum{ProkofievS2001}.

-As for measurement, energy can be measured by the total number of activated bonds:
+In the measurement, the total energy can be measured by the total number of activated bonds: